nsakovich/remote-backend/README.md

 # 2. Requirements and limitations

 - you should already have light development server which runs your UI locally.
 If your project is still a big monolit and you don't use microservice architecture it will not help you
-- Google Chrome should be installed on your development machine.
+- Google Chrome or Firefox should be installed on your development machine.
 99% developers already have it.
 - NodeJS and NPM should be installed

 # 3. How it works